syncorex/cmu-python-web-app/README.md

 ## How to use

+Make sure you have the Atlas certificate in the top level directory of the app.

-Start by running the docker container by running `run.sh` and then run `src/main.py` with Python to start the Flask app:
+Run the container and execute with Python to start the Flask app:

 ```
 ./run.sh